 What's happened

-Chris Rokos, a UK hedge fund billionaire, has donated £190 million to establish a new school of government at Cambridge University.
-The donation is the largest ever to a UK university and aims to develop future global leaders.
-The school will open this autumn in temporary facilities, with plans for a permanent building in the Cambridge West Innovation District.
+Billionaire hedge fund manager Chris Rokos has donated £190 million to the University of Cambridge to establish a new school of government.
+The donation, the largest ever to a UK university, aims to develop future global leaders and will open this autumn in temporary facilities, with a permanent building planned in the Cambridge West Innovation District.

 What's behind the headline?